-The college continues to present all necessary information on student rights and responsibilities in the Lane Catalog and on Lane's website.
-A hardcopy of the Lane Catalog is provided to new students at no charge if picked up, and for a \$3 shipping and handling charge if mailed.
-The current Lane Catalog is also available on-line at:
+The college continues to be compliant with this standard.
+The college presents all necessary information on student rights and responsibilities in the Lane Catalog and on Lane's website.
+Curriculum requirements for each Lane program and descriptions of required and elective courses can be found in the Course Descriptions section of the Catalog.
+The current Lane Catalog is also available online at:

 http://www2.lanecc.edu/sites/default/files/collegecatalog/1112catalog.pdf.
-A Student Planner that supplements Lane Catalog information has garnered positive student and staff feedback.